tpope/pry-editline/README.markdown

 Actually, I already added `C-o` for you.
 So don't add that one.
 It already works.
 It stands for "open".

-> What about vi readline bindings?
+> What about vi Readline bindings?

 They're supported, too.
 In addition to `C-x C-e` and `C-o` in insert mode, you can use `o` or `v` in normal mode.

 > It's not working in REE.

-REE seems to have an incomplete readline implementation.
+REE seems to have an incomplete Readline implementation.
 See [this issue](https://github.com/tpope/pry-editline/pull/2).

 > It's not working on OS X.

-By default, readline on OS X uses libedit.
-I don't know what that means exactly other than it leaves you with a horribly crippled readline that doesn't work with pry-editline.
-To link against a different readline, pass the `--with-readline-dir=` flag to `./configure`.
+By default, Readline on OS X uses libedit.
+I don't know what that means exactly other than it leaves you with a horribly crippled Readline that doesn't work with pry-editline.
+To link against a different Readline, pass the `--with-readline-dir=` flag to `./configure`.
 If you're using RVM, pass it to `rvm install`.
 Or better yet, make it the default:

     echo rvm_configure_flags=--with-readline-dir=/usr/local >> ~/.rvmrc

-To *install* readline to `/usr/local`, you might consider using Homebrew.
-After installing, you need instruct it to link that readline into `/usr/local`:
+To *install* Readline to `/usr/local`, you might consider using Homebrew.
+After installing, you need instruct it to link that Readline into `/usr/local`:

     brew install readline